darinz/DL/06_RNN/06_attention_mechanisms.md

 Attention is a mechanism that enables a model to selectively focus on different parts of the input sequence when generating each element of the output sequence.
 Instead of treating all input elements equally, the model learns to assign different weights (attention scores) to different parts of the input.

+> **Explanation:**
+> Attention allows neural networks to dynamically focus on the most relevant parts of the input, much like how humans pay more attention to important words or regions when reading or looking at an image.

 #### Geometric/Visual Explanation

 Imagine reading a sentence and focusing on different words depending on the context.
 Attention lets the model "look back" at relevant parts of the input, much like a person re-reading important words.